sagivba/sagiv-barhoom.me/_posts/2020-03-12-Oracle-DB-Gather-info-for-performance-tuning.md

         L_EID         => 46982));
 ```

-4. Copy the result into notepad.
+4. Copy the result into a text editor.
 Save with HTML extention, and there you have your AWR report.